ralacerda/decilitre/README.md

 Decilitre is inspired by the following projects:

-- [Miligram](https://milligram.io): Decilitre uses a lot of code from Miligram and builds upon its lightweight and minimalistic approach.
+- [Miligram](https://milligram.io): We used a reduced version of Miligram as a base for Decilitre.
 - [Normalize](https://necolas.github.io/normalize.css/) and [Sanitize](https://github.com/csstools/sanitize.css): Decilitre borrows some code from these projects to ensure consistent and normalized styling across browsers.

 Decilitre is also inspired by the following creators: